redfords/schedule/README.md

 ./gradlew bootJar
 ```

-The executable jar is located in the build/libs directory and you can run it with the command:
+Then run the executable jar located in the build/libs directory:

 ```
 java -jar build/libs/gradle-spring-boot-project.jar
 ```

-Another way to run the application is by executing the following Gradle command:
+You can also run the application with the following Gradle command:

 ```
 ./gradlew bootRun
 ```

-This command will run the Spring Boot application on the default port 8080 directly.
-Then open your browser and access [http://localhost:8080](http://localhost:8080).
+The application will run on the default port 8080 directly: [http://localhost:8080](http://localhost:8080).